Understanding Checkpoint Proficiency Targets

 The Office of Bilingual Education and World Languages of the New York State Education Department presents "Understanding Checkpoint Proficiency Targets".

-Original workshop date: Wednesday, July 21, 2021, 10:00 - 11:00 a.m.
+Original webinar date: Wednesday, July 21, 2021, 10:00 - 11:00 a.m.

-Workshop description: This presentation describes the concept of proficiency and explores the specific characteristics of Novice, Intermediate and Advanced proficiency levels and sublevels.
+Webinar description: This presentation describes the concept of proficiency and explores the specific characteristics of Novice, Intermediate and Advanced proficiency levels and sublevels.
 In addition, participants will discover how to set course proficiency targets within each Checkpoint in the NYS Learning Standards for World Languages (adopted March 2021) and the implications for instructional decisions for each level.

-Presenters: Bill Heller & Dr. Joanne O'Toole
+Webinar Presenters: Bill Heller & Dr. Joanne O'Toole

 Bill Heller has taught in public elementary, secondary, community college and undergraduate classrooms for 40 years, including 24 years teaching Spanish at Perry High School.
 He has been a methods and Spanish instructor at SUNY Geneseo since 2001.
 He is a frequent presenter of workshops, webinars and keynotes.
 Bill served as Conference Chair for the 2018 Northeast Conference (NECTFL) and is currently a member of the Executive Board and Content Advisory Panel for World Languages at the New York State Education Department (NYSED).